 Children in Kolkata's poorest communities are at risk of dropping out of school, child labour and child marriage.
 School drop-outs are left illiterate and unable to lift themselves out of poverty.
-Tiljala SHED's education project operates after-school classes in the heart of our target communities, providing remedial education, child protection and sport and cultural activities.
+Tiljala SHED's education project runs after-school classes in the heart of our communities, providing remedial education, child protection, nutrition, sport and cultural activities.
 This successful project keeps children in school and provides vital support to ensure they are safe and literate.

 One in four school-age children in India are out of school.
 There are over 10 million child labourers and 4.5 million girls under 15 are married with children.
 These problems are especially acute in Kolkata's squatter communities.
 Parents are illiterate, making a living from rag picking or other informal occupations.
 Boys mostly drop out of school at 10 and end up as child labourers and girls are married off at puberty, perpetuating the cycle of poverty and illiteracy.